What is soft tissue sarcoma?

 Soft tissue sarcoma incidence

 Soft tissue sarcomas are rare in adults, accounting for less than 1 percent of all new cases of cancer.

 Sarcomas can be found almost anywhere in the body.
-According to the National Cancer Institute, about 43 percent of soft tissue sarcoma cases occur in the extremities (arms and legs), 34 percent form in or around the internal organs, 10 percent occur in the trunk (back and chest) and 13 percent occur in other locations.
+According to the National Cancer Institute, about 50 percent of soft tissue sarcoma cases occur in the extremities (arms and legs), 40 percent occur in the trunk (back and chest) and 10 percent occur in the head and neck.

 The American Cancer Society reports that about 12,390 new cases of soft tissue sarcoma will be diagnosed in 2017 (6,890 cases in males and 5,500 cases in females).